gabevar/nets_management_2025/README.md

 Relationships between employees in an organization.
 Check "Lex Codebook and Scale Attribute Dataset.doc" for more information about the variables.

-- "unodes" variable in the nodelist are the node IDs connected to the "From" and "To" column in the edgelist.
+- "unodes" variable in the nodelist are the node IDs connected to the "From" and "To" columns in the edgelist.

 - The variable "Building" and "Buildingc" represent the different building that employees work in.